henryw30/Interactive-Lab-Hub/Lab7/readme.md

 Using your favorite text editor, open `helloYou/server.py`.

 Look at the code.
 What interface does the Pi use to communicate with the Arduino when the code is running?

+* serial port

 What messages are sent from the Pi to the Arduino?

+* "H" and "L" depending if the ledON or ledOFF button was pressed on the website

 What messages are expected from the Arduino to the Pi?

+* "light" and "dark", which change the website background to light and dark respectively

 What happens if the Arduino sends an unexpected message to the Pi?

+* nothing

 What part of the code controls what is served when a browser requests a page from the server?

+* the flask code in helloYou.py (e.g. the app.route function sends the index.html page)

 What messages are sent to the console?
 When?

+* 'ledON' and 'ledOFF' when the respective button is pressed on the website

 ```
 pi@ixe00:~/helloYou $ python server.py